Oneflow-Inc/oneflow/README.md

 - Install bazel

-  Download and Install bazel from [here](https://docs.bazel.build/versions/master/install-os-x.html) , and version 0.24.1 is recommended.
+  Download and install bazel from [here](https://docs.bazel.build/versions/1.0.0/bazel-overview.html) , and version 0.24.1 is recommended.
 You can confirm bazel is installed successfully by running the following command:

   ```shell
   bazel version